 Spirit Fighter, Nikolai Church Kiel

 During the war both our apartment and the grandparents went up in flames.
-Our accommodation in the weekend home of the grandparents on the Baltic coast changed dramatically towards the end of the war.
+Our accommodation in the weekend home of the grandparents on the Baltic coast changed dramatically when experiencing fight actions and occupation by the British army towards the end of the war.
 About seven years later followed first own long-awaited trips, by bike to Austria and back, and still with a visa to Paris, but again without any possibility for identification.
 But I liked this change of location, but not all the changes of people.
 If these disappeared forever, as happened many times through relocation, emigration or death, it was hard to digest.

 All this has been reinforced by numerous experiences, the meaning of which was not much felt or even played down by the people around me, but which today are simply brutally remembered.
 I'm almost run over by a departing tram when I want to jump up.
 Look as at an exciting spectacle, as the big bombs from the huge airplane formations are spilling.
 The neighboring house 10 yards crashes together by a bomb, as I sit in a night air raid on that side in the basement.
 One does not let me know what happened to the people in it.
 A German aircraft is shot down just a few hundred yards before my eyes right behind the sandbanks above the sea.
 I see how the young pilot at the low altitude not manages to get out.
 A few weeks later, I watch directly as British soldiers who have arrived in the meantime destroy all fishing boats, there a main food source, with explosive charges.